The amount of weight you need to wear when freediving depends on a number of factors:

 - Variable Weight Freediving – You need no physical power to get you to depth and can benefit from a lower point of neutral buoyancy to help your ascent.
 Therefore no weight is worn, except maybe a weight belt with no weight to help seal your suit.
 Often a thicker suit is worn to aid positive buoyancy and help with the cold at depth.

 - No Limits Freediving – As with variable weight freediving, you have the weighted sled to take you to depth so do not need to wear weight on your body.
-On the ascent the buoyancy device or lift bag will take you back to the surface, so a suit should be chosen that keeps you warm at depth and provides an extra bit of buoyancy on the ascent if the sled were to fail.
+On the ascent the buoyancy device or lift bag will take you back to the surface, so a suit should be chosen that keeps you warm at depth and provides an extra bit of buoyancy on the ascent of the sled were to fail.

-When choosing where to set your neutral buoyancy, you should also consider your buddy, their freediving ability and their confidence in potentially rescuing you.
-As your weighting will vary depending on many different factors, it is imperative to keep a record in your freediving log book of what weight you wore under which conditions, along with what other freediving equipment you used.
+When choosing where to set your neutral buoyancy, you should also consider your buddy, their freediving ability, and their confidence in potentially rescuing you.
+As your weighting will vary depending on many different factors, it is imperative to keep a record in your freediving logbook of what weight you wore under which conditions, along with what other freediving equipment you used.
 It is also useful to take with you an extra half kilo weight for your belt, and neck weights of varying weight, so you can be more precise when fine-tuning your weight setup.

 What is most important, though, is that you choose a weighting setup that you and your buddy are comfortable with and is always prioritizes safety.